code-with-amitk/Code-examples/DS_Questions/Algorithms/Dynamic_Programming/README.md

 ..
 ```
 - _2. Optimal Substructure Property:_ if optimal(feasible) solution can be constructed from optimal solutions of its subproblems. ie smaller solution cumulate to give bigger solution.
+- _3. Problem statement:_ **min/max/longest/largest/Nth Number**
-- _3. Problem statement(min/max/longest/largest):_ Minimum cost, Maximum profit, No of ways, longest, Is it possible to reach a certain point etc
+  - Minimum cost, Maximum profit, No of ways, longest, Is it possible to reach a certain point etc

 <a name=t></a>
 ### Methods in DP